top of page

-- 4 min read
+• 4 min read

-1. The Voice That Shapes Everything
+The Voice That Shapes Everything

 We all have that internal dialogue.
-Sometimes it’s encouraging, other times it’s brutal.
-Most midlife women I work with are far harder on themselves than they’d ever be on anyone else.
+Sometimes it’s encouraging; other times, it’s brutal.
+Most women I work with are far harder on themselves than they’d ever be on anyone else.
+But your inner voice is not the truth; it’s a habit, a loop formed over decades of expectation, comparison, and survival.

-The first step to quieting it isn’t to silence it, but to notice it.
-To recognise when you’ve slipped into the old story: I’m not doing enough; I’ve ruined it again; I’ll start Monday.
+The first step to quieting it isn’t to silence it but to notice it.
+Recognise when you’ve slipped into the old story: “I’m not doing enough; I’ve ruined it again; I’ll start Monday.”
 Awareness interrupts the cycle.
 Without that awareness, the critic runs the show, and your emotions will be in the driving seat.

-2. Rewiring Your Brain (The Science Behind Kindness)
+Rewiring Your Brain: The Science Behind Kindness

-3. Borrowing Calm: How Meditation and Breathwork Help
+Borrowing Calm: How Meditation and Breathwork Help

-I was the biggest sceptic there is when it comes to meditation.
+I was the biggest sceptic when it came to meditation.
 I was so dismissive of this practice.
 I came to it reluctantly at a point in my life when I had exhausted all other avenues, but I'm so pleased I did.
 Meditation has been the most powerful tool I’ve found for managing my inner critic and my stress levels.
 It’s not about sitting cross-legged in silence; it’s about creating space between thought and reaction.

 Deepak Chopra’s guided meditations taught me to focus on the present moment when I was starting out, while Dr Joe Dispenza’s visualisations helped me imagine a future self who already feels grounded and whole.
 Both work for me at different points in my life, along with sound bath healing frequencies.

-The science bit: When you meditate, your brain shifts from high-frequency beta waves (stress) to slower alpha and theta waves, the state where creativity, intuition, and emotional regulation live.
+The science bit: When you meditate, your brain shifts from high-frequency beta waves (stress) to slower alpha and theta waves, the state where creativity, intuition, and emotional regulation thrive.
 It’s like giving your nervous system a chance to exhale.
 That’s where self-compassion starts to grow.

-4. Strength Training as a Mirror
+Strength Training as a Mirror

 If meditation feels out of reach right now, strength training is the physical proof that you are the architect of your life.
 Every rep becomes evidence that you have the ability and the choice to create change.
+Your body doesn’t lie.
+When you start to move with better balance, lift a little heavier, or notice yourself recovering faster, it’s a direct reflection of your consistency and self-belief.

-Getting stronger also manifests as you starting to trust yourself again and what you are really capable of, not the negative narrative that can spin on repeat in your head.
+It’s not luck or genetics; it’s you, showing up for yourself.
+Getting stronger also manifests as you starting to trust yourself again and what you are really capable of—not the negative narrative that can spin on repeat in your head.
 You begin to understand that progress isn’t about perfection; it’s about repeating small acts that reinforce the truth that you are capable.
 Strength training teaches this lesson more clearly than almost anything else I know.

 Finally...

-The inner critic isn’t real, it’s just a narrative that loops in your mind, gathering power only when you believe it.
+The inner critic isn’t real; it’s just a narrative that loops in your mind, gathering power only when you believe it.
 You have to make an active decision to ignore it, or it will keep taking the wheel.

 Here’s what to remember:

-Find your pause.
+2. Find your pause.
 Whether through meditation, breathwork, or lifting weights, create space between thought and reaction.
 That’s where calm lives.

 When you live from that place, the inner critic loses its hold, and strength, both mental and physical, becomes your new default.